 Capital receipts are generated when a fixed asset is sold and the receipt is more than £10k.
-Capital receipts can only be used to fund capital expenditure. receipts from the disposal of an asset on the Council's General Fund (i.e. for its main services) can be kept by the Council.
+Capital receipts can only be used to fund capital expenditure.
+All of the receipts from the disposal of an asset on the Council's General Fund (i.e. for its main services) can be kept by the Council.
 On 2 April 2012 Ministers raised the cap on Right to Buy discounts to £75k and confirmed that receipts from the additional sales this would generate would be used to fund replacement stock on a one for one basis.
 At the same time Ministers confirmed that their favoured option of delivering these new homes would be through local authorities retaining receipts to spend in their areas.
 In order to keep these additional receipts it was necessary to enter into an agreement with the Secretary of State for Communities and Local Government.
 On 26 July 2012 Cabinet gave approval to enter into this agreement.
 This allows the Council to retain additional Right to Buy receipts over and above that budgeted by Treasury.
-In the past only 25% of capital receipts from the sale of HRA assets (council houses) were available for capital investment.
-The remaining 75% had to be paid to Central Government.
-These 'pooled capital receipts' were then allocated back to councils by the Government according to need.
-Under the new regime Treasury will still receive 75% of income on sales for approximately the first four Right to Buy properties and those sales over and above that budgeted will form part of the new agreement.
-The Council has set a capital allowance of £750k which can be used to reduce the value of capital receipts arising from the sale of HRA land and shops which are required to be pooled, providing the resources are invested in affordable housing and regeneration.
+Under this regime Treasury receive 75% of income on sales for approximately the first four Right to Buy properties and the Council is able to keep all of the sales income over and above.